acuencadev/Casting-Agency-API/README.md

 - General:
   - Fetches a list of actors
-  - Request Arguments: None
+  - Request Arguments: Optional page (defaults to 1)
-  - Returns: Whether or not the request is successful, A list of actors, the actors count.
+  - Returns: Whether or not the request is successful, the current page, a list of actors, the actors count.
 - Sample: `curl http://localhost:5000/movies`

 ```